shaktiwadekar9/Udacity-Self-driving-car-simulator-pytorch-code/README.md

 *But if you have access to a linux machine with GPU, and want to train model on it, follow this below procedure:*

+**The above code has bias term in it, but we can train the model successfully with having any bias.
+Check the code to know how it is removed!**

 **On Linux:**